dedis/dela/docs/mino.md

     // Here we are just sending back the message, but one could have a more
     // complex handler that for example sends messages to other nodes, waits for
-    // their replies and do some processing. err = <-out.Send(msg, from)
+    // their replies and does some processing. err = <-out.Send(msg, from)
     if err != nil {
         return err